 iGEM teams spend the summer addressing a need and/or solving a problem using synthetic biology.
 You can review the 2017, 2018, 2019, and 2020 FSU iGEM projects by clicking on the links.
 The projects are presented at the iGEM Giant Jamboree.
 Click on the link to learn about the 2022 Grand Jamboree and watch the video to see highlights from previous Jamborees.
 Click here to see the 2020 presentation videos.

-The FSU iGEM team will begin recruitment for the 2023 team in August 2022.If you have any questions about the program, please email Dave Montez at firstname.lastname@example.org.
+The FSU iGEM team will begin recruitment for the 2025 team in September 2024.If you have any questions about the program, please email Dave Montez at firstname.lastname@example.org.
 For more information online, visit our webpage at the College of Medicine, https://med.fsu.edu/igem/home.